Anastasia-Labs/single-asset-staking/test/README.md

 All 6 tests passed (0.09s)
 ```

+A history of test execution results can be found on Github at [Single Asset Staking Tests](https://github.com/Anastasia-Labs/single-asset-staking/actions)

 ### Execution Time

-The entire suite was executed in roughly 0.08 seconds, showcasing the Staking validation process's speed and efficiency.
+The entire suite was executed in roughly 0.09 seconds, showcasing the Staking validation process's speed and efficiency.

 ## Conclusion